updated

 “You are not my King.”

-Footage cut to Senator Thorpe surrounded by security who were attempting to remove her from the room.
+Footage cut to Senator Thorpe surrounded by four security who were attempting to remove her from the room.

 A small group of protesters were told to move back from a barrier outside the Australian War Memorial in Canberra on Monday just over an hour before King Charles and Queen Camilla were set to arrive.